-Stardust Power maintains the Stardust 2023 Equity Incentive Plan (the "Stardust 2023 Plan").
-It is expected that the Stardust 2023 Plan will be terminated as of the Closing, and Stardust Power will not grant any additional awards under the Stardust 2023 Plan thereafter.
-However, the Stardust 2023 Plan will continue to govern the terms and conditions of the outstanding awards previously granted under the Stardust 2023 Plan.
+The Stardust 2023 Equity Incentive Plan (the "Stardust 2023 Plan") was terminated as of the Closing, and Stardust Power will not grant any additional awards under the Stardust 2023 Plan.
+However, the Stardust 2023 Plan continues to govern the terms and conditions of the outstanding awards previously granted under the Stardust 2023 Plan.